Tuition Rebate Program UPPS No. 03.01.13

-02.03 Tuition – Education & General (E&G) tuition is the only tuition or fee which is eligible for rebate under the Rebate Program (per The Texas Higher Education Coordinating Board).
+02.03 Tuition – Education & General (E&G) tuition is the only tuition or fee that is eligible for rebate under the Rebate Program (per The Texas Higher Education Coordinating Board).

-02.04 Rebate Amount –The tuition amount rebated to a student under the Rebate Program is $1,000, unless the total amount of tuition paid to the university was less than $1,000, in which event the amount rebated equals the amount the student paid.
-A student who paid the institution awarding the degree an amount of tuition less than $1,000 may qualify for an increase in the amount of the rebate, not to exceed a total rebate of $1,000, for any amount of tuition the student paid to other Texas public institutions of higher education by providing the institution awarding the degree with official receipts documenting the total amount of that tuition paid to other institutions.
-The student must provide this proof when submitting the Tuition Rebate Application form (Attachment I) or the university will not consider those amounts when calculating the rebate.
+b.
+A student who paid the institution awarding the degree an amount of undergraduate tuition less than $1,000 may qualify for an increase in the amount of the rebate, not to exceed a total rebate of $1,000, for any amount of undergraduate tuition the student paid to other Texas public institutions of higher education by providing the institution awarding the degree with proof of the total amount of that tuition paid to other institutions.

-02.05 Financial Aid – The university will reduce rebates by any outstanding student loan amount, including an emergency loan, owed to or guaranteed by this state, including the Texas Guaranteed Student Loan Corporation.
-If a student has more than one outstanding student loan, the university shall apply the amount of the rebate to the loans as directed by the student.
-The Tuition Rebate Application form (Attachment I) asks the students to notify the Student Business Services Office if they have a preference to the order in which the university applies the rebate to the loans.
-If the student fails to provide timely instructions on the application of the amount, the university shall apply the amount of the rebate to retire the loans with the highest interest rates first.
+c.
+Tuition rebates shall be reduced by the amount of any outstanding student loan, including an emergency loan, owed to or guaranteed by this state, including the Texas Guaranteed Student Loan Corporation.
+If a student has more than one outstanding student loan, the institution shall apply the amount of the rebate to the loans as directed by the student.
+If the student fails to provide timely instructions on the application of the amount, the institution shall apply the amount of the rebate to retire the loans with the highest interest rates first.